-The trapezoid-plan cemetery is surrounded by commercial and institutional development on three sides, and opens onto Tremont Street on the remaining side.
-It is dotted with mature trees and plaques, which highlight important moments in the cemetery’s history.
-Stone paths encircle the perimeter of the cemetery, and a central path runs from the main entrance through the center of the burying ground.
+The trapezoid-shaped cemetery is surrounded by commercial and institutional development on three sides, and opens onto Tremont Street on the remaining side.
+It is dotted with mature trees and plaques, which highlight historically significant persons interred in the cemetery.
+There are stone paths along the perimeter of the cemetery, and a path runs from the main entrance through the center of the burying ground.